-Dress Code Violations:
+Violation of Dress Code Expectations:

-Any student deemed in violation of CECs Dress Code shall be required to change into appropriate clothing or make arrangements to have appropriate clothing brought to school immediately.
+Any student deemed in violation of CECs student Dress Code shall be required to change into appropriate clothing or make arrangements to have appropriate clothing brought to school immediately.
 A notation will be made in IC.

 If the student refuses to adhere to the Dress Code, the student's parent/guardian may be contacted and asked to attend a restorative conference with the student to review the school's expectations and rationale for dress and appearance.
-The student also may be subject to suspension, to an appearance before CECCS's Restorative Justice Panel, or other disciplinary action in accordance with CEC policy Suspension/Expulsion of Students.
-Classes missed as a result of Dress Code violations are considered excused; however, the student will be required to make up missed class work.
+The student also may be subject to suspension or other disciplinary action in accordance with CEC policy Suspension/Expulsion of Students.
+Classes missed as a result of dress-code violations are considered excused; however, the student will be required to make up missed class work.